Analysis | Four dubious claims from Biden’s ABC interview on Afghanistan

 Biden: “We don’t have military in Syria to make sure that we’re gonna be protected.”

-Biden has been making the case that the United States does not need to maintain a military presence in Afghanistan to deter terrorists threats.
+Biden has been making the case that the United States does not need to maintain a military presence in Afghanistan to deter terrorist threats.
 As part of that argument, he points to Syria.
 Although the troop numbers for Afghanistan and Syria are not comparable, he was wrong to say the United States has no military presence in Syria.

 “Roughly 900 U.S. troops, including a number of Green Berets, will remain in Syria to continue supporting and advising the Syrian Democratic Forces fighting the Islamic State — the same role they have played since the American-led intervention in 2014, according to a senior Biden administration official,” Politico reported, a total that was not expected to change.